Ridout Street road rehabilitation and cycling improvements

 The work includes:

-• Adding two shared transit stops and catch basins between York St and King St
+• Adding a shared transit stop between York St. and King St. - spring 2026

 A map of the Ridout Street construction project.
 For assistance, please contact cocc@london.caThe map above identifies the approximate limits of the construction project area.
 Work is planned on Ridout Street between Horton Street and King Street.